Read This Powerful Speech From a Young Ugandan Climate Activist

 After world leaders left September’s U.N.
 General Assembly with few commitments on fighting climate change, youth activists descended on the C40 Mayors summit in Copenhagen to demand action from the leaders of the world’s largest cities.

 Many young people in Europe were inspired by Swedish teenager Greta Thunberg, who in 2018 began striking from school every Friday.
 Others, though, were pushed to action by the very visible effects of climate change in their own communities.
-Hilda Flavia Nakabuye, a 22-year-old Ugandan college student, has been organizing protests in Kampala since 2015 when droughts began affecting her grandmother’s ability to grow food.
+Hilda Flavia Nakabuye, a 22-year-old Ugandan college student, has been protesting in Kampala since 2017 when she realized climate change was the cause of droughts affecting her grandmother’s ability to grow food.
 In February of this year she set up #FridaysForFuture Uganda.

 This is a transcript of a speech given by Nakabuye, at the C40 summit on Friday Oct.
 11. It has been lightly edited for clarity.